Pauldwyer/Yoga-club/README.md

 - __About Us__

-  - The About Us section tells the user about the club and see the benefits of joining the club.
+  - The About Us section tells the user about the club and the benefits of joining the club.
   - The user will see the value of signing up.
 This should encourage the user to consider yoga as their form of exercise.

 ![About Us](https://res.cloudinary.com/dwswn1jvq/image/upload/c_scale,w_621/v1660522564/Duncannon%20Yoga%20Club/about-us-sec_gdgiaf.png)